rspec/rspec-rails/README.md

 `rspec-rails` brings the [RSpec][] testing framework to [Ruby on Rails][] as a drop-in alternative to its default testing framework, Minitest.

-In RSpec, tests are not just scripts that verify your application code;
+In RSpec, tests are not just scripts that verify your application code.
-they’re also detailed explanations of how the application is supposed to behave, expressed in plain English—in other words, _specs._
+They’re also detailed explanations of how the application is supposed to behave, expressed in plain English; in other words, _specs._

 Use **[`rspec-rails` 1.x][]** for Rails 2.x.